eboucher/Sprachenrad/README.md

 Follow these instructions to set up and run the Sprachenrad web application locally on your machine using Docker Compose.

+### Prerequisites:

+- Docker
+- PostgreSQL installed on your system.

 1. Clone this repository.
 2. Make sure you have Docker Compose installed.
 3. Navigate to the project directory.
 4. Build and start the containers using `docker-compose up -d --build`.
 5. Access the application in your browser at `http://localhost:8080`.

-## API Documentation

-For developers who wish to interact with the Sprachenrad API, detailed documentation can be found in [API Documentation](link-to-api-documentation).

-## Contributing

-We welcome contributions from the community to enhance Sprachenrad further.
-Please refer to our [Contribution Guidelines](link-to-contribution-guidelines) for more details on how to get involved.

 ## License

-Sprachenrad is licensed under the [MIT License](link-to-license).
+Sprachenrad is licensed under the [MIT License](https://mit-license.org/).
 Feel free to use, modify, and distribute the code in accordance with the terms of the license.

 ---